-- COVID-19 cases with COVID-19 with/without symptoms will not return to work until all the following have occurred: - At least 24 hours have passed since a fever of 100.0 or higher has resolved without the use of fever-reducing medications. - COVID-19 symptoms have improved. - At least 5 days have passed since COVID-19 symptoms first appeared/positive test and the case has a negative (antigen preferred) COVID test and case continues to wear a well-fitted face mask through their 10th day of infection; OR - $\circ~$ At least 10 days have passed since COVID-19 symptoms first appeared/positive test - COVID-19 cases with COVID-19 without symptoms will not return to work until all the following have occurred: - At least 5 days have passed since the COVID-19 positive test and the case has a negative (antigen preferred) COVID test and case continues to wear a well-fitted face mask through their 10th day of infection; OR - o At least 10 days have passed since COVID-19 symptoms first positive test - Case remains without symptoms - A negative COVID-19 test will not be required for an employee to return to work if they self-isolated for 10 days - If an order to isolate or quarantine an employee is issued by a local or state health official, the employee will not return to work until the period of isolation is completed or the order is lifted.
+- COVID-19 cases with COVID-19 with/without symptoms will not return to work until all the following have occurred: - At least 24 hours have passed since a fever of 100.0 or higher has resolved without the use of fever-reducing medications. - COVID-19 symptoms have improved. - At least 5 days have passed since COVID-19 symptoms first appeared/positive test and case continues to wear a well-fitted face mask through their 10th day of infection; OR - o At least 10 days have passed since COVID-19 symptoms first appeared/positive test - COVID-19 cases with COVID-19 without symptoms will not return to work until all the following have occurred: - At least 5 days have passed since the COVID-19 positive test and case continues to wear a well-fitted face mask through their 10th day of infection; OR - o At least 10 days have passed since COVID-19 symptoms first positive test - Case remains without symptoms

+• If an order to isolate or quarantine an employee is issued by a local or state health official, the employee will not return to work until the period of isolation is completed or the order is lifted.
 If no period was specified, then the period will be 10 days from the time the order to isolate was effective.

-Dr. Steve McLaughlin Superintendent
+Dr. Steve McLaughlin, Superintendent